1. Customize the compute resource of the Mage web service

 - Update the

-in pipeline’s metadata.yaml:
+executor_typeof block togcp_cloud_runin pipeline’s metadata.yaml:

 Azure Container Instance executor